How Safe

 Scroll down to find out.

-Just 1 drop of oxybenzone in 6 Olympic-sized pools can damage corals.
+And just 1 drop of Oxybenzone in 6 Olympic-sized pools is enough to damage corals.

 -